 While I’m not a fan of Sihanoukville, staying there for a night or two days on-route to the islands might be inevitable.
 I did have a great few days there with fellow backpackers I had met.

 By day, you can find pockets of calm in what used to be a sleepy Cambodian town over a decade ago.
 However, by night it is mostly sleazy and debauched, bar workers walk around town like zombies, and there are far too many stories of ladyboys robbing male westerners.
 Much of the bad atmosphere also comes from the ruin of hedonistic travellers with no thought for culture or custom.

 Note that Serendipity Beach is the main beach that attracts the loud and full of drunk, ill-behaving tourists and is, by default, a significant target area for things to happen and where things regularly have happened.
 Having your wits about you and being on your guard, like anywhere in the world, is the best way to stay safe.
 Otres Beach and other surrounding beaches are quieter and not lined with bars, so there are plenty of areas to escape the madness and enjoy a calmer landscape.

 How Do You Get From Koh Rong to Koh Rong Samloem (And Vice Versa)?

 Koh Rong Islands Transfer Ferry

-It’s fair to say you want to visit both islands, especially considering they are sister islands and not far apart from one another.
+It’s fair to say you want to visit both islands, especially considering they are sister islands that are not far apart.
 To get from Koh Rong to Koh Rong Samloem (or vice versa), you can purchase a transfer ticket with your main ferry ticket either at Serendipity Beach Pier or when you are on either of the Koh Rong islands for more flexibility.

-The Koh Rong transfer ticket is an extra cost of around $5 one way via the pick-up and landing points at Saracen Bay (Koh Rong Samloem) and Koh Touch (Koh Rong).
+The Koh Rong transfer ticket costs an extra $5 one way via the pick-up and landing points at Saracen Bay (Koh Rong Samloem) and Koh Touch (Koh Rong).